wrunion/unsplash-api/README.md

-# All The API Calls!
+# Unsplash API

-#### A single-page JavaScript app built with Webpack, to practice various types of API calls, 2/20/2020
+#### Project to practice image retrieval from Unsplash API, 3/20/2020

 #### By **Kent P. McKinney and Winter A. Runion**